Nazareth: Early Roman house

 Remains of a residential house dating to the Early Roman period were discovered in 2009 next to the Basilica of the Annunciation and are on display in the "International Marian Center of Nazareth".
 According to the Israel Antiquities Authority, "The artifacts recovered from inside the building were few and mostly included fragments of pottery vessels from the Early Roman period (the first and second centuries AD)...
 Another hewn pit, whose entrance was apparently camouflaged, was excavated and a few pottery sherds from the Early Roman period were found inside it."
 Archaeologist Yardenna Alexandre adds that "based on other excavations that I conducted in other villages in the region, this pit was probably hewn as part of the preparations by the Jews to protect themselves during the Great Revolt against the Romans in 67 AD".

 Kokh tombs

 Noteworthy is that all the post-Iron Age tombs in the Nazareth basin (approximately two dozen) are of the kokh (plural kokhim) or later types; this type probably first appeared in Galilee in the middle of the 1st century AD.
 Kokh tombs in the Nazareth area have been excavated by B. Bagatti, N. Feig, Z. Yavor, and noted by Z. Gal.

 Ancient bathhouse at Mary's Well

 In the mid-1990s, a shopkeeper discovered tunnels under his shop near Mary's Well in Nazareth.
 The tunnels were identified as the hypocaust of a bathhouse.
 Excavations in 1997–98 revealed remains dating from the Roman, Crusader, Mamluk and Ottoman periods.

+Local government

+Nazareth contains a number of official buildings, some of which date back to the Ottoman era in Palestine.
+One of the most important of these buildings is the Nazareth Brigades, an important historical ruling building from the Ottoman period, built around 1740 by the governor of Galilee, Zahir al-Umar, who took it as his own home and as the Ottoman rule building, from which he supervised security in Marj Ibn Amer.
+The building housed stables and a prison.
+The building became the seat of the municipality of Nazareth after the Nakba in 1948 until the beginning of the 1990s, when the municipal headquarters moved to another place in the city.

+Mayors

+Since the establishment of its first municipality in 1875, Nazareth has had a number of mayors, including nine after the establishment of Israel in 1948, in addition to two temporary committees in two different periods.